 One of the best ways to begin your GED prep is to take some practice tests and learn which subject areas need your attention most.
 Onsego offers free GED online classes and practice tests that resemble the real GED exam.

 If you discover what your knowledge gaps are, it will be easier to eliminate your weak points.
-Online studying is a great option for many students, but for students who prefer to learn under the guidance of an instructor, signing up for a traditional class may be the solution.
+Online studying is a great option for many students, but for those who prefer learning under an instructor’s guidance, a traditional class may be the solution.

 FAQ About GED In Connecticut